InsertDisc/pattrmm/README.md

 Update notes:

-Recent changes require updating your settings.yml
+Recent changes require updating your settings.yml (or deleting it) and deleting your vars.py file.

-As such...
+Settings file changes are as such...

     library_name:
       - Your Library
     days_ahead: 30 # Can be any number of days between 30 and 90 to be considered 'Returning Soon'

-(or deleting it) and the deletion of vars.py to use the newest features.